 Most government tenders specify more than just a set of business requirements to be filled by a software implementation.
 By exceeding this brief, they're presupposing the solution.
 They almost always stipulate functional requirements, including compatibility requirements with existing systems employed, for integration purposes.

 What seems to go largely unnoticed is that these functional requirements revolve around proprietary protocols, formats, or schema, dictated or unilaterally controlled by existing suppliers.
-These are local monopolies granted to existing suppliers which, in turn, substantially constrain government agencies' ability to seek competitive solutions for the broadest range of suppliers, and are particularly prone to excluding smaller domestic service providers and suppliers while favouring incumbents.
+These are local monopolies granted to existing suppliers which, in turn, substantially constrain government agencies' ability to seek competitive solutions from the broadest range of suppliers, and are particularly prone to excluding smaller domestic service providers and suppliers while favouring incumbents.

 Government procurement officers mistakenly attribute the cost penalty of being "incompatible" to the incoming supplier rather than attributing the cost of migration to an incompatible solution to the business practices of the incumbent which was previously granted a monopoly on that particular service.
 This is a form of "lock-in" which seems almost entirely unacknowledged.